pystiche/pystiche/docs/source/index.rst

 .. warning::

-  The documentation is under construction and far from finished
+  The documentation is under heavy construction and far from finished.
+Check back regularly for updates.

 .. toctree::
   :maxdepth: 2